A Vision Transforms the World of Retail

 M-Industry - an International Seal of Quality in the Production of Proprietary Brands

 Thanks to its founder Migros also has its own production facilities.
 Many suppliers boycotted Gottlieb Duttweiler, leaving him no alternative but to set up his own production network.
-Today, the M-Industry division embraces 24 separate operations: 19 in Switzerland and five abroad.
+Today, the M-Industry division embraces 30 separate operations: 23 in Switzerland and 7 abroad.
 In-house production of over 20,000 food and near-food items has made M-Industry one of the world's largest manufacturers of proprietary brands.